Slimey-dev/Slimey-dev/README.md

 </div>

 ### :man_technologist: About Me :
-- 🕹️ I'm passionate game developer
+- 🕹️ I'm passionate game and engine developer
 - 👀 I’m interested in Unity and game development overall
 - 💞️ I’m looking to collaborate on any Unity related projects